epiverse-trace/serofoi/README.md

 density `elpd`, standard error `se`, and allows to check convergence based on `R-hat` convergence diagnostics.

-Also, the `plot_seromodels_grid` allows a visual a comparison of the models based on the (expected) log-predictive density `elpd`, standard error `se`, and allows to check convergence based on `R-hat` convergence diagnostics.
+Also, by means of the function `cowplot::plot_grid` a comparison of the models based on the (expected) log-predictive density `elpd`, standard error `se`, and allows to check convergence based on `R-hat` convergence diagnostics can be visualized.

 For more detailed information and examples, please check the [online documentation](https://epiverse-trace.github.io/serofoi/articles) as